kif01/React-JS-Module-Example-for-HubSpot/README.md

 # CMS React Module with Serverless Functions Example

-This directory contains an example of a CMS React Module that makes use of serverless functions on the new HubSpot developer platform.
+This directory contains an example of a CMS React Module for a Custom Form that makes use of serverless functions on the new HubSpot developer platform.

 ## Overview